Does disabling Aero really improve performance in Windows 7?

-On many blogs and forums you may get to read a tip on how to improve performance!
-If you disable Aero interface, it will improve the performance of your Windows 7 & Vista operating system!
-Does it really improve performance or is it a myth?
+On many blogs and forums, you may get to read a tip on how to improve performance!
+If you disable the Aero interface, it will improve the performance of your Windows operating system!

 Now it is very important to understand one thing!
 The Aero interface is rendered by the graphics card in your computer.
-The UI is offloaded on to the graphics card!
+The UI is offloaded onto the graphics card.

 Windows Vista Aero had little effect on the responsiveness of Windows Vista.
 Over 95% of the response-time differences between tests ran with or without Aero were under a 10th of a second and that all of the difference was under 1 second.

 You should therefore not disable Aero, expecting a boost in Windows performance.
-Sure, if you wish to prolong battery, go ahead and disable Aero.
+Sure, if you wish to prolong your battery, go ahead and disable Aero.
 But if you indeed wish to boost performance, you may want to consider disabling transparency and special effects instead!

 Says Lee Whittington: